 After its world premiere on May 31, 2017 at Minsheng Art Museum in Beijing, the 18th BMW Art Car will race at the FIA GT World Cup in Macau (China) in November 2017.
 It will be driven by Augusto Farfus (BRA), who already finished eighth at the 24 Hours of Daytona with the BMW Team RLL and the BMW Art Car by John Baldessari.

-Documentary footage material of the BMW Art Cars can be accessed at:
+Documentary footage material of the BMW Art Cars:

 For further questions please contact.